MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 5. In the PowerShell session within the Cloud Shell pane, run the following to create a new Azure virtual machine.

+    >**Attention**: The New-AzVm command doesn't work in the Azure CLI version 4.24 and Microsoft is currently investigating for resolution.
+The work around in this lab is to install and revert back to Az.Compute version 4.23.0, which is unaffected by this issue.

     ```powershell
     New-AzVm -ResourceGroupName "AZ500LAB131415" -Name "myVM" -Location 'EastUS' -VirtualNetworkName "myVnet" -SubnetName "mySubnet" -SecurityGroupName   "myNetworkSecurityGroup" -PublicIpAddressName "myPublicIpAddress" -OpenPorts 80,3389
     ```